GrinonBarrett/Taksidos/Jitter.md

 -----

-**Winged Lunge**: As an action, the Jitter *may induce an adrenal phase in a creature other than one of the following types (Construct, Eldritch, Elemental, Ephemera, Fey, Fiends, Infigura, and Undead)

-**Terrifying Leap**: Once per encounter, it may quadruple its leap distance.

-**Venomous Bite**: When the skritterfalkh has successfully afflicted a creature with its venomous bite, that creature is subject to a psychic attack.
-For a number of minutes equal to 100 divided by the foe's [Fort] score, the venom will inflict a psychic attack at the end of each minute.
-Additionally, the afflicted creature is considered vulnerable to all other psychoc attacks during this time.
+**Jittering**: As an action, the Jitter *may induce an adrenal response in a creature other than one of the following types (Construct, Eldritch, Elemental, Ephemera, Fey, Fiends, Infigura, and Undead).
+Such a creature must succeed a [Fort] save or be afflicted for a number of rounds equal to the points of failure.
+The afflicted creature may perform an additional reaction during any round, though suffers a level of fatigue at the end of any round it does so.
+If it does not do so, it suffers a point of inebriation which immediately comes into effect at the end of the round.
+If a creature suffered a critical failure against its save, it also receives 1d4-1 points of inebriation.
+If a creature critically succeeded its save, it knows exactly what the jitter attempted to do and can perform a reaction in response without counting against their reaction for the round*.
+A creature so affected is prone from its tremors during the duration of the effects.

+**Mythical Defense**: The jitter gains a bonus to defense against the attacks of a creature made against it (including spell attacks) equal to that creature's current points of inebriation.

+**Hiding Fey**: THe jitter cannot be seen, felt, or tasted by anything which does not possess points of inebriation.

+**Limited Spell**: The jitter is capable of attempting a single wyrding once per encounter.
+They may cast one of the following (Absend, Absenting, Empathic Ward, Feyding Gesture, Habroism, Havery, Stupify, Wisp Away).

-**Fleet Foot**: During the first round of an encounter, the skritterfalkh may use its action to perform a move.
+**Fleeting**: During the first round of an encounter, the jitter may use its actions and/or reaction to perform a move.

+**Illusory Capacity**: As an action, *the jitter may force a creature it can perceive to make a [Prcp] save.
+If it fails, it is afflicted for a number of rounds equal to the points of failure.
+While affected, the jitter can create illusory objects and beings in a manner identical to the Hypoaftepathy spell, but only perceivable to said creature.
+It can create a number of such entities equal to the afflicted creature's points of inebriation.
+If the foe critically fails its save, it is dazed during this time*.
+If it critcally succeeds, it has seen through the Jitter's methods and cannot be so affected by any Jitter again until it rests or the inciting Jitter has rested.

+**Hallucinatory Attack**: The jitter *may inflict a psychic attack against a creature it can perceive within 20 yards.
+If the attack roll result was even, the jitter may use its reaction to inflict points of inebriation against it equal to half of the points of success*.
+The jitter cannot do so if it already has inflicted such an attack during the same or previous round.